DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 * Its a advance version of mongoDB package which provide schemes and model

+* Some queries get changed in mongoose package

+  1. findById : to find data by id

+  2. select : to select keys

+  3. set : to get value example .set({isPublished : true, author : 'Author Name'})

 ```js
 // Importing the Mongoose library to interact with MongoDB
 const mongoose = require("mongoose");